Terence Conran: Restaurants

-Besides Bibendum, Conran created many other restaurants in London and elsewhere.
+Besides Bibendum, Conran, with Joel Kissin, created many other restaurants in London and elsewhere.
 In 2005, he was named as the most influential restaurateur in the UK by CatererSearch, the website of Caterer and Hotelkeeper magazine.
 In 2007, 49 percent of the restaurant business was sold to two former managers, who rebranded it as D&D London.

 In 2008, he returned to the restaurant business on a personal basis by opening Boundary, a restaurant, bar, café, and meeting room complex in Shoreditch, East London.
 This was followed in 2009 by Lutyens, a restaurant and private club within the former Reuters building in Fleet Street London.
 In 2018, Lutyens, together with two other related restaurants, closed as Conran's hospitality venture with Peter Prescott went into administration.